HMRLKE/Word_Frequency_Extractor/new_readme.md

 - wget
 - Python 3

+## Using a virtual environment

+To create a separate virtual environment for these scripts, the steps are the following (assuming the Conda package manager is installed):

+- conda create -n `[environment name]` python=3.9

+- conda activate `[environment name]`

+- pip install wikiextractor

 ## Running the script

 To run `wwf.py`, open a terminal and navigate to the directory where the script is located.
 Then, run the following command: